resugar/resugar/README.md

 * destructuring

-Any omissions here are not intentional and we'd love to integrate support for more future JavaScript syntax.
+Any omissions here are not intentional and we'd love to integrate support for more future JavaScript syntax (see [es6features][es6features] for a more complete list).
 See the Contributing section below.
 Keep in mind that, as of right now, this project is intended to support new JavaScript *syntax* only.
 Any new APIs should be handled using polyfills.
 This may change in the future.

 ## Usage